When men can no longer perform as they wish

 - Hormone status

-- Take the symptoms seriously, don't ignore them
+- Take symptoms seriously, do not suppress them

-- Speak openly with your doctor – the sooner, the better.
+- Talk openly with the doctor - the earlier, the better

 Conclusion

-Erectile dysfunction is widespread and, in the vast majority of cases , easily treatable .
-It is not a sign of weakness, but rather an indication of changes in the body that deserve attention.
+Erectile dysfunction is widespread, and in most cases, it is highly treatable.
+It is not a sign of weakness but an indication of changes in the body that deserve attention.

-Those who take action early can not only regain their sexual function, but also stabilize their heart, hormones and mental health .
+Those who act early can not only regain their sexual function but also stabilize heart, hormones, and mental health.